rcepeda456/Pratice/README.md

 # Pratice
-coding challenges pratice
+coding challenges pratice.

-Pratice Data Structures problems some questions from leetcode, hackerrank and coderpad and other sources
+Data Structures problems some questions from leetcode, hackerrank and coderpad also other sources